 Student Learning Experiences are meant to integrate the material from the three modules: Personal & Professional Development (SLE 1), Quantitative Analysis & Decision Making (SLE 2), and Value Creation (SLE 3).
-SLE 1 is embedded in MBA 540 Business Ethics, MBA 545 Organizational Behavior, and MBA 592 Leadership: Ethics, Vision and Transformation.
-SLE 2 is embedded across the MBA curriculum.
-SLE 3 is a single course, MBA 580 Management Consulting Project.
+SLE 1 is embedded in MBA 540 Business Ethics, MBA 560 Communication Issues in Management, MBA 545 Organizational Behavior, and MBA 592 Leadership: Ethics, Vision and Transformation.
+SLE 2 is embedded across the MBA curriculum and includes a global business simulation in the MBA 595 Strategic Management course.
+SLE 3 is a single course, the MBA 580 Management Consulting Project.